Barakkol33/docs/defensive-programming/README.md

   - Disk encryption key storage (e.g., BitLocker), secure boot chains, attestation for cloud VMs, measured launch of sensitive workloads.
 - Security guarantee:
   - The promise is that private keys and certain operations happen inside a hardened module — the module enforces that sensitive material never leaves it in the clear.

-## Notes

-- Defensive layering is crucial: ASLR + NX + CFI + sandboxing + secure build flags + auditing reduces the probability of successful exploitation.
-- Testing: use static/dynamic analysis and sandboxed fuzzing to validate mitigations.
-Try controlled disabling (e.g., ASLR off) in test environments to reproduce exploits for hardening.
-- Risk-based prioritization: vulnerability indexes (CVSS/CWE) help decide which mitigations and patches to deploy first.

 ---